Mariola04/Mariola04/README.md

 # About Me

 Hello there!
-My name is Mário Minhava and I'm Studuing in Porto, Portugal.
+My name is Mário Minhava and I'm studying in Porto, Portugal.

 ## Education

-🎓 I am currently taking my bachelor's on computer Science at FCUP.
+🎓 I am currently taking my bachelor's on Computer Science at FCUP.

 ## Stats